Binawei/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

  prints a string, in reverse
-a function that reverses a strings function that prints half of a string, unction that convert a string to an integer
+a function that reverses a strings function that prints half of a string, unction that convert a string to an integer program that generates random valid passwords